Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

   - **Triage analysts** work on the network during the incident response to monitor the traffic and configure intrusion detection
   - **Forensic analysts** do the detective works to understand what has occurred on the network and build a timeline of events
 - **Threat Researcher** : complement the analysts by providing threat intelligence and overall context
-- **Cross-functional support** : people from management, HR. attorney/lawyer, PR, technical experts on specific system... depending on the nature of the incident
+- **Cross-functional support** : people from management, HR, attorney/lawyer, PR, technical experts on specific system... depending on the nature of the incident

 Policies and Procedures must be in place to decide when an event is considered an incident requiring to contact the CSIRT (even at 3am).
 Depending on the nature of the incident, policies should define appropriate resolution and communication.